Summary of advisory vs. DIY investment

 active management.

-According to Malkiel, the benefit of investing in the market index (through passively managed
+According to Malkiel, the benefit of investing in the market index (through passively

 funds) is that it provides a more reliable, low-cost, and effective method of investing